 Road trips can be a cost effective way to travel as you can fit up to 5 adults in a conventional car, as well as their luggage, so there’s no baggage fees or expensive air fares to factor in.
 Fuel costs considerably less in a vehicle and there’s always ways to find cheaper petrol or diesel when you are planning your journey.

-By planning your road trip, you can benefit from lower accommodation costs which often come with advanced bookings as well as finding low cost parking at your destination.
+By planning your road trip, you can benefit from lower accommodation costs which often come with advanced bookings as well as finding free parking at your destination.

 You can be spontaneous